Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress: Noise and width change along the optimal path with varying activity levels

 The fitted parameters are shown in \cref{fig:kappa noise}a-e.
 To characterize their dependence on $\kappa$, we fit an affine relation to $(a_1, a_2)$ as a function of $\kappa$ (see dotted lines in \cref{fig:kappa noise}).
 Due to the presence of outliers as $\kappa < 100$, we restrict the fitting to data with $\kappa \geq 100$.
 The resulting fits (dotted lines in \cref{fig:kappa noise}a, b) are given by:

-Additionally, we fit polynomial models of degree 2, 4, and 2 to $b_1$, $b_2$, and $\eta_0$, respectively (see dashed lines in \cref{fig:kappa noise}c–e).
+Additionally, we fit polynomial models of degree 2, 2, and 2 to $b_1$, $b_2$, and $\eta_0$, respectively (see dashed lines in \cref{fig:kappa noise}c–e).
 The fitted expressions are:

-The fitted trends begin to deviate noticeably for $\kappa > 130$, indicating a potential cutoff beyond which the fitted $\eta_\kappa$ becomes less reliable.
 We further visualize the consequences of these deviations in the resulting density and noise dispersion curves.
-As shown in \cref{fig:kappa noise}f, the predicted density values increasingly deviate from simulation results as $\kappa$ decreases.
-In contrast, the noise dispersion curves (see \cref{fig:kappa noise}g) diverge more significantly at higher $\kappa$, with the deviation at $\kappa = 150$ being more pronounced than at $\kappa = 90$.
+As shown in \cref{fig:kappa noise}f, g, the predicted density and noise dispersion values increasingly deviate from simulation results as $\kappa$ decreases.
 It should note that the values of $\Vec{c}(\kappa)$ can be easily derived from the values of $\Vec{a}$ and $\Vec{b}$.

 \FloatBarrier